shorepine/tulipcc/README.md

 The hardware for revision 4 of Tulip CC is based on the ESP32-S3 dual core microcontroller running at 240MHz.
 This single inexpensive chip can support all of Tulip's functionality at low power use.
 It can last on any USB battery pack for many hours.

-The display we use is a 10.1" 1024 x 600 RGB dot clock color LCD.
+The display we use is a 10.1" 1024 x 600 RGB dot clock color LCD with capacative touch support.

-Tulip's sound system is a full featured 32-voice synthesizer, we use a powered mono amplifier breakout to a speaker.
+Tulip's sound system is a full featured 64-voice synthesizer, we use a powered mono amplifier breakout to a speaker.
 You can use headphones or other connectors instead.

 I've been working on Tulip on and off for years over many hardware iterations and hope that someone out there finds it as fun as I have, either making things with Tulip or working on Tulip itself.
 I'd love feedback, your own Tulip experiments or pull requests for the base system.

-Tulip rev 4 supports:
+Tulip CC rev 4 supports:
 - 8.5MB of RAM
 - 8MB flash storage, as a filesystem accesible in Python
-- The [Alles](https://github.com/bwhitman/alles) 32-voice synthesizer engine running locally or as a control for an Alles mesh.
+- The [Alles](https://github.com/bwhitman/alles) 64-voice synthesizer engine running locally or as a control for an Alles mesh.
 Tulip's synth supports additive oscillators, an excellent FM synthesis engine, samplers, karplus-strong, filters, and much more.
 - Text frame buffer layer, 128 x 50, with ANSI support for 256 colors, inverse, bold, underline, background color
 - Up to 32 sprites on screen, drawn per scanline, from a total of 32KB of bitmap memory (1 byte per pixel)
 - A 1280x750 background frame buffer to draw arbitrary bitmaps to, which can scroll horizontally / vertically